destinyfkrr/tools-backup/Readme.txt

-These tools are only for Educational Purposes :)
+Use these tools only for Educational Purposes :)